KidneyCare helps keep a smile on Ayanda's face

 Ayanda is committed to healthy living, as well as spreading awareness about her condition.
 "Many people are not educated about this disease.
 They don't know how to prevent or manage kidney failure at stage, so I'm very vocal about my chronic condition.
 I speak about it and I post about it on Instagram and on Facebook.
 I make people listen so they're aware this disease is out there, and I'm living with it, but it's not keeping me from anything."

 She adds: "I want to make more people aware that having a chronic condition doesn't have to stop you from traveling the world or accomplishing your goals in life.
 That's what I tell the little ones that I now see at dialysis.
 Keep your head up and stay strong, because better days are yet to come!"

-She continues to have dialysis three times a week and hopes to resume her travel and tourism studies in 2021
+She continues to have dialysis three times a week.
+Ayanda works as a beauty therapist and runs her own small business in this industry.

 The Discovery Health Medical Scheme is an independent non-profit entity governed by the Medical Schemes Act, and regulated by the Council for Medical Schemes.
 It is administered by a separate company, Discovery Health (Pty) Ltd, an authorised financial services provider.